-Because of the insignificant impacts of an NPS on public health due to regulatory control through dose limits and dose constraints, as well as through the rigorous application of the ALARA principle, there would be no measureable difference at any of the proposed sites in the frequency of cancer, hereditary effects and other diseases that may be associated with exposure to ionising radiation whether an NPS is constructed or not.
+Because of the insignificant impacts of a nuclear power station on public health due to regulatory control through dose limits and dose constraints, as well as through the rigorous application of the ALARA principle, there would be no measureable difference at any of the proposed sites in the frequency of cancer, hereditary effects and other diseases that may be associated with exposure to ionising radiation whether a nuclear power station is constructed or not.
 These considerations are discussed in Section 5.2 below.